gobbledygook88/Notes-On/C++.md

         return 0;                                           // Return statement
     }

-To compile the program, we use the following commands in termainl:
+To compile the program, we use the following commands in terminal:

     > g++ hello.cc -o hello
     > ./hello